v-thakkar/v-thakkar.github.io/_posts/2018-08-09-kernel-bof-at-devconf.md

 I enjoyed hosting this and discussing bunch of topics with fellow kernel hackers, understanding the questions from kernelnewbies.
 I think we should do more semi structured sessions like this at conferences.

-**P.S:** I maintain a repository named Kernel Bridge [here](https://github.com/nerdyvaishali/kernelbridge) with bunch of TODOS from different Linux Kernel projects/subsystems.
+**P.S:** I maintain a repository named Kernel Bridge [here](https://github.com/nerdyvaishali/kernelbridge) with bunch of TODOs from different Linux Kernel projects/subsystems.
 I do not keep track of who is working on what but I usually get lot of emails from people who are interested in contributing to the Linux Kernel so just having a single link helps.
 If you're a kernel developer and you have a task list for the subsystem/project you're working on, feel free to send PR or email me and I'll add it there.

 **Trivia**